-I get the following question a lot: “Is Google Drive and Google forms a good alternative to registration software?” or “why should we use a registration software when Google offers google drive and google forms for free”?
+I get the following question a lot: “Is Google Drive and Google forms a good alternative to registration software?” or “why should we use a registration software when Google offers google drive and google forms for free?” or “Which service is the best if I want an online registration form on my website”?

 So, can you use Google Forms for registration instead of a quality registration software?
 Let’s find out!